Dk-Alpha/Supervised-Machine-Learning-Models-for-Heart-Failure-Prediction-Project-Write-Up/README.md

 # Paper-Write-Up-For-Heart-Failure-Prediction-Using-Supervised-ML-models
-This repository contains all the project files including notebooks,dataset as well as the write up for heart failure prediction project that was done for research purpose.
-The write up is not meant for re-distributing purpose by any viewer
+This repository contains all the project files, including notebooks, datasets, and a write-up for our research project on heart failure prediction using supervised machine learning models.
+Please note that the write-up is currently in the process of being published and is not meant for redistribution or editing by viewers.

+The source code for the project is also available for reference purposes only.